 I tossed my things into my locker and punched in right at 9 AM.
 “Thank you so much,” I whispered as I slid next to her in the outgoing mail station to start our morning assignments.

-“That’s what friends are for,” she said sing-songy, bumping my shoulder with hers, “but while we’re on the subject of favors and all,” her voice dropped to a whisper, “can you cover for me in case my lunch thing runs late?”
+“That’s what friends are for,” she said in a sing-songy tone, bumping my shoulder with hers.
+“But while we’re on the subject of favors and all,” her voice dropped to a whisper, “can you cover for me in case my lunch thing runs late?”

 The dreaded meeting with her parents aka the Lunch Thing.